xingyaoww/gif-reply-slack-bot/README.md

-# Gif Reply Slack App
+# Pepe the Gif Reply Slack App

 Do you like reaction gifs?
 Do you use Slack too?
 Do you sometimes that people would reply to your comments with reaction gifs too??
 If so, then this Slack App for you.
 Based upon the award-winning advanced NLP